 When she does go trick or treating she wants to go as a vampire or a dragon, perhaps both.
 I look forward to the day.

 In the meantime I have conjured these pumpkin spice caramel tricky treats for her special stay-at-home Halloween.
 We may have to organise a ghostly treasure hunt or the like.
-The Elf is a slave to all things sweet like her mother so these little guys, being sugar-free and mostly healthy might be a mother’s best friend.
+The Elf is a slave to all things sweet like her mother so these little guys, being sugar-free and mostly healthy might, be a mother’s best friend.
 Inspired by this vegan maple caramel popcorn from Cookie and Kate, I’ve included cinnamon, nutmeg, all-spice and ginger; I never met a food pumpkin spice didn’t like.
-Except an unfortunate Starbucks coffee years ago while travelling through upstate New York, it was dreadful enough to burst my pumpkin shaped bubble for a while.
+Except an unfortunate Starbucks coffee years ago while travelling through upstate New York, it was dreadful.

 But I digress…

 As with all successful sneaky foods, in this case tricky treats, the goodness is hidden.
 These pumpkin spice caramel tricky treats are made from pure maple syrup, almond nut butter, vanilla extract, home popped corn, pumpkin seeds and spices.
 That’s it.

 But, they taste positively naughty.
 Perfectly light freshly made popcorn bound together by creamy, lightly spiced caramel and finished with crunchy pumpkin seeds, these treats are a little addictive.

 Just like my pumpkin cupcakes, the spices give them a decidedly Halloween feel.
 Luckily, these pumpkin spice caramel tricky treats are perfect any time treats.
 They are ready in fifteen minutes flat and being full of natural goodness, they are a lovely guilt-free alternative to candy and chocolate on movie night.

 But for now happy Halloween, Spooks.
 Enjoy, x